 5. McDonald’s recognizes a good report card with a free Happy Meal or Value Meal.

-Your McDonald’s may offer students K through 5th grade a Happy Meal or a free Value Meal for students 6th – 12th grade when they bring their straight A report card.
+Your McDonald’s may offer students K through fifth grade a Happy Meal (worth up to $4.59) or a free Value Meal for students sixth through 12th grade when they bring their straight A report card.
 Be sure to contact your local McD’s to see if they offer this promotion.

 6. Pizza Hut’s BOOK IT! program serves up a personal pan pizza for reading accomplishments.

-Pizza Hut’s BOOK IT! program rewards students’ reading accomplishments in kindergarten through sixth grade with free pizza, praise, and recognition.
+Pizza Hut’s BOOK IT! program rewards students’ reading accomplishments in kindergarten through sixth grade with free personal pan pizza (worth around $3 depending on your location), praise, and recognition.
 Your kid can keep earning free pizza as long as they continue to meet their reading goals.

-Some banks will give you $1 for those A’s and $.50 for the B’s.
-Here are just a few banks that reward good grades, but you may want to call your local bank or credit union to see if they participate in a similar program.
+Some banks will give you $1 for those As and $0.50 for the Bs.
+Here are just a few banks that reward a good report card, but you may want to call your local bank or credit union to see if they participate in a similar program.